 By considering the details that you've provided and calculating when your net worth reaches the amount needed for retirement, we estimate that you'll be able to successfully retire in 0 years at the age of 0 with a net worth of 0.
 Through the graph above, you're able to see how much higher a net worth you'll be able to attain if you delay retirement for a couple years which can provide extra safety and help decrease the chance of running out of money in retirement.

 Feel free to try adjusting your details above to see what happens given different scenarios!

 After going through the calculations with the details you've provided, unfortunately, a successful and full retirement that only relies on investments for retirement spending does not seem possible.
 Your estimated future net worth never reaches the amount needed for retirement.
 The graph above should show how close or how far away you are.

 Don't fret though.
 In this case, try lowering your expenses, increasing your income, seeking out new forms of income, or lowering your expected retirement spending.
-When thinking about retirement spending, don't forget about social security in retirement which will help cover costs and lower the expected spending you'll need to cover yourself.
+When thinking about expected spending in retirement, don't forget about social security, which will help cover some costs and lower the expected spending you'll need to cover yourself.
 You may also consider different forms of early retirement.
-For example, two alternative forms of early retirement include barista FIRE and coast FIRE.
+For example, two alternative forms include barista FIRE and coast FIRE.
 The former involves a partial retirement phase involving easy work which may be part-time.
 In other words, if full early retirement is not possible, partial early retirement might still be.

 Try adjusting your details above to see what happens given different scenarios.